What are the impacts of deafness?

-Our clever hearing dogs don’t just alert their recipients to important sounds.
-Equally as importantly, they provide emotional support.
-Through the constant companionship of a fluffy friend, they give deaf people confidence to reconnect with their family, friends and community, and embrace the life they want to lead.
-Find out how much of a difference a hearing dog can make to someone’s life.
+Our clever hearing dogs don’t just alert their deaf partners to important sounds.
+Just as importantly, they provide emotional support.
+Through the constant companionship they provide, they give deaf people confidence to reconnect with their family, friends and community, and embrace the life they want to lead.

 We have matched thousands of our adorable hearing dogs with deaf people since we were launched at Crufts in 1982.
 Take a look at some of our achievements.

 Hearing dog partnerships created since 1982